Frida Rubiner: Politics and marriage

-During the war Frida Rubin and her husband continued to work as translators, their contributions including Tolstoy translations into German.
-Frida Rubiner also produced, in 1918, the first German language version of Lenin's State and Revolution.
+During the First World War Frida Rubin and her husband continued to work as translators, their contributions including Tolstoy translations into German.
+Frida Rubiner also produced, in 1918, the first German language version of Lenin's The State and Revolution.
 The Rubiners remained politically engaged during their wartime years in Switzerland.
 A surveillance report filed in 1918 by Swiss authorities and the German embassy refers to a belief on the part of the German General Staff that the Rubiners were the focus in Zürich of a group "central to the international revolution".
 The same report described Frida Rubiner as a "rabid Bolshevik [who likes to disguise herself as] a poet's pussycat" ("rabiate Bolschewistin [die sich gern als] Dichtergattin [tarne]").
 Their association with Lenin (by now creating revolution in St. Petersburg and then Moscow) had not gone unremarked.
 On the other hand, despite employing detectives, mail intercepts and house searches, the authorities in Zürich failed to find compelling evidence against the Rubiners.

 Communist, revolutionary and widow

 In the Autumn of 1918 Frida Rubiner visited Vienna: her motives, according to her own reports, were more artistic than political, and she probably returned to Zürich before the end of the year.
 Some (though not all) sources indicate that one or both of the Rubiners were expelled from Switzerland at the end of 1918.
-In February 1919 they returned to Berlin, and while Ludwig Rubiner took a job with a publishing house, his wife embarked on a trip to Kaunas and Vilnius to visit relatives in the war torn former western territories of the Russian empire.
+In February 1919 they returned to Berlin, and while Ludwig Rubiner took a job with a publishing house, his wife embarked on a trip to Kaunas and Vilnius to visit relatives in the war torn former western territories of the Russian Empire.
 She (probably) participated - possibly without any "official mandate" - in the founding congress of the Communist International (Comintern) which took place in Moscow early in March 1919.
 She had certainly been an early member - some sources say one of the (many) co-founders earlier that year - of the Communist Party of Germany.

-Germany's military defeat was followed by a series of revolutions across the country, many drawing inspiration from the Russian revolution.
+Germany's military defeat was followed by a series of revolutions across the country, many drawing inspiration from the Russian Revolution.
 Frida Rubiner participated in the briefly successful Munich Soviet ("Workers' state").
 The precise nature and extent of her contribution remains unclear, but it is recorded that, adopting the name "Friedjung", she became a member of the soviet's propaganda committee.
 She was arrested and, after several months held in "Investigative custody", convicted of high treason and sentenced on 9 December 1919 to a twenty-one month jail term.
 In the event, like many others detained under similar circumstances, she was released much sooner, emerging from Stadelheim Prison early in 1920.